worstcasebc/tf-aws-ecs/README.md

 # Terraform-Environment

+An ECS with Fargate-option and loadbalancer will be created in a dedicated VPC incl.
+NAT-gatway and bastion-host.

 Prerequisites:
-aws-vault is already installed and your IAM-user is configured for aws-vault.
+aws-vault is already installed and your IAM-user is configured for aws-vault (MFA is necessry for that account, else the IAM roles can't be created autmatically).
 Also docker and docker-compose are locally installed.

 Open a vault-session for the next 12 hours

-`aws-vault exec <user> --duration=12h`
+`aws-vault exec <user> --duration=5h`

 We use a docker container to better handle the different terraform versions.